starkware-libs/starknet-staking/docs/spec.md

 )
 ```
 #### description <!-- omit from toc -->
-Execute the intent to remove funds from pool if enough time have passed.
+Execute the intent to remove funds from pool if enough time has passed.
 Transfers the funds to the pool contract.
 #### emits <!-- omit from toc -->
 #### errors <!-- omit from toc -->